 Changes in the nature of the special land use which permanently decreases or mitigates impacts from such use on surrounding properties, the general public or public facilities or service.

 Approval Regulations and Conditions for Specific Special Land Uses.
 In addition to compliance with the standards and requirements of this Section 17.2, the specific requirements for individual special land uses as set forth in the following sections shall be met.

+May be required to provide a performance bond

 Accessory Buildings with Floor Area Greater than the Principal Structure.